stathischaritos/targetgroups/README.md

 This project uses the movielens dataset to train a very simple suggestion system.
 The system takes as input movie category weights and outputs an age group and gender prediction.
 A use case could be movie marketers who want to know where to target their campaigns for a certain film (ex. in promoted facebook pages you can target certain groups).

+Using a knn classifier we get an accuracy of ~56%  for 2 age groups which is slightly better than random.

 DEPENDENCIES
 ============